SimpleCroasan/TheUltimateReviewer-Backend/README.md

 # The Ultimate Reviewer – Central Documentation

 **The Ultimate Reviewer** is a microservices-based backend system for managing image-based content, user profiles, comments, and more.
 It follows a distributed architecture using Spring Boot, Spring Cloud, and reactive programming with WebFlux.

 > ⚠️ This repository does **not** contain executable code.
-> It serves as a central place for documentation, architecture overview, and service links.
+> It serves as a central place for documentation, architectural overview, and links to individual services.

 ---